burlachenkok/exploring-python3/python3-note.md

 11. Python uses `.` to separate packages/subpackage/classes like C#, and Java, while C++ uses the namespace resolution operator `::`.

-12. In Python (and in Perl) there is no such term as function overloading, while C++ provides function overloading.
+12. In Python (and in Perl), there is no such thing as function overloading, while C++ provides function overloading.

 # Sources of Confusion between C++ and Python Software Engineers

-Python is a useful and nice *scripting language*, which of course more comfortable to use compared to [Perl](https://www.perl.org/books/beginning-perl/) or [Windows Batch](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compare to [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
-In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic, but with proper wrapping of `retValue = subprocess.call(cmdline, shell=True)` it's possible to achieve the same equivalent.
+Python is a useful and nice *scripting language*, which is, of course, more comfortable to use compared to Perl (https://www.perl.org/books/beginning-perl/) or Windows Batch (https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compared to Bash (https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
+In our experience, [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic, but with proper wrapping of `retValue = subprocess.call(cmdline, shell=True)` it's possible to achieve the same equivalent.

-Python has a very fast learning curve which opened the doors (fortunately) for people not only in CS to create useful scripts in day-to-day life.
+Python has a very fast learning curve, which opened the doors (fortunately) for people not only in CS to create useful scripts in day-to-day life.
 The need to democratize program creation [software development] was realized by [Peter Norvig](https://en.wikipedia.org/wiki/Peter_Norvig) a decade ago.

 > Python is a programming language which...

-Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds it may be the case that these people will make a statement: *"Python is not a programming language"*.
+Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds, it may be the case that these people will make a statement: *"Python is not a programming language"*.
 To state that Python is *Programming Language* we need to define what is "Language" and what is "Programming" by itself.

 Let's start with the "Language" concept in the context of Programming.
-One meaning is that Language expresses ideas with defined formalisms and you *don't care at all* how these ideas are materialized in the real end system.
+One meaning is that Language expresses ideas with defined formalisms, and you *don't care at all* how these ideas are materialized in the real end system.
-Even though it may sound reasonable it's not the only definition.
+Even though it may sound reasonable, it's not the only definition.
 The message that one scientist from the programming languages area ([B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the computing device.

 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is a receipt for an interpreter, while C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.
-We do not want to offend any scripting language, but we want to highlight there is a problem with the definition of the meaning what is a programming language in the first place.
+We do not want to offend any scripting language, but we want to highlight that there is a problem with the definition of the meaning of what is a programming language in the first place.

 If you only start with Programming in your career or you are from another domain and not from CS exactly, or if you are from CS but with no experience in Compilers/OS/Systems you may not see the difference.
 But there is a subtle fundamental difference.
 It does not say that scripting and just-in-time compiled-based languages are incorrect, but at least please understand it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
-The catch is that in fact, any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design time).
+The catch is that, in fact, any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design time).

 > Python is a general-purpose programming language.

-It is at the same time a very strong statement and at the same time vague statement.
+It is, at the same time, a very strong statement and, at the same time, a vague statement.
 There can be three points of view on such a statement:

 1. By general-purpose programming language, you mean that you can create any Algorithm in it.
 If this is a definition, then it's correct.
 Only DSL languages constructed for special purposes in practice may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) because they were designed for only one specific purpose.
-To have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of basic block).
-For details see [Structured Program Theorem](https://en.wikipedia.org/wiki/Structured_program_theorem).
+To have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of a basic block).
+For details, see [Structured Program Theorem](https://en.wikipedia.org/wiki/Structured_program_theorem).

-2. By General Purpose you mean that you can use it across many domains.
-In this case how many are "many"?
+2. By general purpose, you mean that you can use it across many domains.
+In this case, how many are "many"?
 Depending on the definition of "many" Python may lie in this class and may not.

 3. By General Purpose, you mean you can create programs for all programmable computing elements in the computer.
-If this is your definition and you believe that Python can help with this then it's *wrong* (at least in our opinion).
+If this is your definition and you believe that Python can help with this, then it's *wrong* (at least in our opinion).
 Python by design is the replacement for Bash, it's not a replacement for C and C++, or any other traditional compile language.
-Conter example: You cannot create drivers for your devices in Python.
+Counter example: You cannot create drivers for your devices in Python.

-> Python is more elegant and short than C++.
+> Python is more elegant and shorter than C++.

-One more time it depends on what you mean exactly.
-Some logic that works with byte view in the virtual memory of the process even can not be expressed in Python at all in an effective way.
-But if you consider application classes that can be expressed in Python, then in general this is true if measure elegance by amount of lines of code in Python.
+One more time, it depends on what you mean exactly.
+Some logic that works with byte view in the virtual memory of the process cannot even be expressed in Python in an effective way.
+But if you consider application classes that can be expressed in Python, then in general, this is true if you measure elegance by the number of lines of code in Python.

-However, the first thing in creating algorithms - they should be correct.
+However, the first thing in creating algorithms is that they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
-With at least such a big size Python is not even close to C++.
+At least, such a big Python is not even close to C++.
 Compiling languages forces you to follow some discipline, and Python does not.
 If you have high professionalism in Python you may induce this discipline in some another way, but not at the language level.
-There are tools for Python that help (e.g. [pylint](https://pypi.org/project/pylint/)), but a compiler and linker are far more powerful tools for detecting errors than any static analyzer applied for the language with the dynamic type system.
+There are tools for Python that help (e.g., [pylint](https://pypi.org/project/pylint/)), but a compiler and linker are far more powerful tools for detecting errors than any static analyzer applied for the language with the dynamic type system.

 > Python is everywhere

 This overstatement can also be read from the Python Tutorial.
-Please be aware that (any) interpretable language that exists or will be created in the future fundamentally will have the following downsides:
+Please be aware that (any) interpretable language that exists or will be created in the future will have the following downsides:
 [C++ Technical Note / Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages).
-If you are creating own scripting language please be aware of this.
+If you are creating your own scripting language, please be aware of this.

 # Python Basics